-I know you love achieving goals, and you certainly don’t see yourself as ever being a woman that does not have a strong professional identity because you know you were meant to contribute to this world with your mind.
-And oh, you will, but it might look different than you think.
+I know you love achieving goals, and you certainly don’t see yourself as ever being a woman who does not have a strong professional identity because you know you were meant to contribute to this world with your mind.
+And you will, but it might look different than you think.

-It’s so easy always to be looking forward to the next big thing in life.
+It’s always so easy to look forward to the next big thing in life.
 But I would encourage you, Pre-Baby Self, to stop and do your best to enjoy the present.
 Every phase of life does not last forever, and each phase offers something special.

 And you don’t even know it, but your ability to do things for you with ease is at an all-time high.
-If you want to go to the store and shop for hours, then do it.
+If you want to go to the store and shop for hours, do it.
 If you want to get your nails done, then do it.
-If you want to go out to dinner with friends (and not have to worry about paying a sitter), you should do it because it will not always be easy for you to focus on your own needs.
+If you want to go out to dinner with friends (and not have to worry about paying a sitter), you should do it because it will not always be easy to focus on your needs.
 So savor it.

 And when you’re in conversations about or with parents, you need to know that parenting is so much more than you ever dreamed of.
-It is not as easy as you think, and what you need to know going in is that you have a lot less control of things than you would like to think.
+It is not as easy as you think, and you need to know going in that you have much less control over things than you would like to think.
 So, Pre-Baby Self, try and remain humble in what you say about what you will and won’t do.
 I promise you do not have it all figured out.
 So it’s better to refrain from judgment . . . unless you like eating humble pie.